Looking to make some extra cash? There are many ways you can sell your stuff, here are 10 ways to sell second-hand stuff in Australia.

 As we declutter we are either donating or selling what is currently in the room: desks and office chairs, a computer, books, my wedding dress and formal dresses that I have had since high school and college.

-We’ve had mixed success – it takes a bit of work to sell your second-hand goods but the spare cash can make it worth it.
+We’ve had mixed success – it takes a bit of work to make money from your second-hand goods but the spare cash can make it worth it.
 The side benefit (or downside, depending on your experience) to selling (and buying) second-hand goods is the people that you meet – it’s a much more intimate and interesting experience than shopping in a store.

 Here are 10 ways to sell your second-hand stuff.